andy-twosticks/pod4/md/connections.md

   the data layer library, but Connection doesn't care; it's just holding it to give to the Interface.)

-* `#connection` takes the calling object and returns the client.
+* `#client` takes the calling object and returns the client.
 If it doesn't have one, it asks the calling object to create one (passing it the DLO object), and stores it.
 (In the case of Sequel, the DLO object is actually the client object, which we've created outside Pod4; but Connection neither knows or cares about this.)